unknownskl/greenlight-native/README.md

 This project is a client for the Xbox in-home streaming protocol.
 (Also known as Nano V3).

+#### This project is research material.
+The client is working but very unoptimised and lot of features are not implemented.
+Do not expect an optimised client out of this project.

 ## Setup project

 Requirements: